AlvaDuan/AlvaDuan.github.io/index.md

 My research field is Macro Labor, where I study the sources and aggregate implications of mismatch in the labor market. <br>
 <br>

 I will join the School of Economics, Zhejiang University as an assistant professor in July 2025.
+Here is my <a href="https://jie-duan.com/files/CV_JMC.pdf" class="cv-link" target="_blank">CV</a>.
   </div>
   <div class="photo">
     <!-- 替换为您的个人照片路径 -->